KULeuven-MICAS/stream/docs/source/mapping.rst

         "simd": {
             "core_allocation": 5,
         }
+        "default": {
+            "core_allocation": [0, 1, 2, 3],
+        },
     }

-In this example all regular layers can be executed on core 0 to 3 while pooling layers have to be executed on core 4 and layers with SIMD operations (e.g. addition) have to be executed on core 5.
+In this example:

+1. The layer with name "/conv1/Conv" will have a fixed core allocation onto core 2.
+2. The layer with name "/conv2/Conv" will have a fixed core allocation for its groups (see `IntraCoreMappingStage` in :doc:`stages` for more information regarding groups).
+2. All layers of type "pooling" will be allocated to core 4.
+3. All layers of type "simd" (case insensitive) will be allocated to core 5.
+4. All other layers can be allocated to cores 0, through 3 by default.

+When determining the possible core allocations for a node, the name is checked first, then the type, then the default.
 The available layer types are all the ones introduced in :doc:`workload`.